zebapy/apollo-client/docs/source/essentials/local-state.md

 Depending on the complexity and size of your local resolvers, you might not always want to define them up front, when you create your initial `ApolloClient` instance.
 If you have local resolvers that are only needed in a specific part of your application, you can leverage Apollo Client's [`addResolvers` and `setResolvers`](#methods) functions to adjust your resolver map at any point.
 This can be really useful when leveraging techniques like route based code-splitting, using something like [`react-loadable`](https://github.com/jamiebuilds/react-loadable).

-Let's say we're building a messaging app and have a `/stats` route that is used return the total number of messages stored locally.
+Let's say we're building a messaging app and have a `/stats` route that is used to return the total number of messages stored locally.
 If we use `react-loadable` to load our `Stats` component like:

 ```js
 import Loadable from 'react-loadable';